matheus-beck/blog/_posts/2019-08-18-helping-daenerys-targaryen-using-c.md

 ***

 <br> First, let's understand what the exercise is asking.
-From the text, we assume that given an bag with pieces of parchment that contain a number correspondig to one of the soldiers, Daenerys will randomly pick a number from that bag and the soldier correspondig to that number will be the general.
-The soldiers are numered according to the alphabetical order.
+From the text, we assume that given a bag with pieces of parchment that contain a number corresponding to one of the soldiers, Daenerys will randomly pick a number from that bag and the soldier correspondig to that number will be the general.
+The soldiers are numbered according to the alphabetical order.

-To achieve that, create a file called `imacculate.c` and write the following, correspondig to the first part of our input (Two integers corresponding to the amount of soldiers that will be inserted and the number drawn from the bag):
+To achieve that, create a file called `immacculate.c` and write the following, correspondig to the first part of our input (Two integers corresponding to the number of soldiers that will be inserted and the number drawn from the bag):

 ```c
 #include <stdio.h>